General

 Appeal

-Asylum seekers are informed of the determination of the Dublin Unit concerning their “take charge” / “take back” by another Member State at the end of the procedure when they are notified through the Questura of the transfer decision.
-Asylum seekers may be informed on the possibility to lodge an appeal against this decision generally by specialised NGOs.
+Asylum applicants are informed of the determination of the Dublin Unit concerning their “take charge” / “take back” by another Member State at the end of the procedure when they are notified through the Questura of the transfer decision.
+Information about the legal remedies available is provided in the transfer decision, where the time limits applicable for seeking such remedies are indicated, as well as the possibility to ask for the suspension of the decision’s effect.
+However, without support by specialised NGOs it is extremely difficult for the applicant to understand their rights.

 According to the Procedures Decree, an applicant may appeal the transfer decision before the Civil Court within 30 days of the notification of the transfer.[45]